Philadelphia School Closure Analysis

 Black Enrollment %Low Income ($20K)Median Income ($40K)High Income ($80K)

-Hispanic % held at median (7.1%).
+Hispanic % and PSSA/Keystone proficiency held at medians.
 Income values chosen to illustrate the interaction effect.

 Closure Rate by Black Population Bin (2012-13)